TotalBond Veterinary Hospital at Davidson

 Foreign bodies located in the stomach might be removed with the use of an endoscope.
 Items lodged in the esophagus near the base of the heart or diaphragm might require cardiac surgery.

-Laparoscopic Gastropexy Surgery
+Gastropexy Surgery

-Laparoscopic gastropexy surgery is performed to prevent gastric dilatation volvulus (GDV), also known as torsion or bloat.
+Gastropexy surgery is performed to prevent gastric dilatation volvulus (GDV), also known as torsion or bloat.
 GDV is a life-threatening condition where gasses and air are trapped in a stomach that has twisted or flipped within the body.
 It cuts circulation to the spleen and stomach, causing the pet to go into shock.
 If not treated with extreme urgency, GDV is highly fatal.

 A preventative gastropexy attaches the stomach to the abdominal wall, preventing it from twisting when it is inevitably filled with gas and air.
 Using a laparoscope, the procedure is minimally invasive and the patient may go home the same day.